REPAIR YOUR LEAKY

 Your doctor will discuss with you whether any of these issues will prevent you from having the MitraClip™ procedure.
 An evaluation of your heart will also confirm whether your heart valve anatomy allows for successful placement of the device.

-Find a MitraClip™ center near you, or get a brochure.
+Find a MitraClip™ center near you, or download a discussion guide.

 The MitraClip™ device is a small metal clip covered with a polyester fabric that is implanted on your mitral valve.
 The clip is inserted through a catheter, without the need to temporarily stop your heart.
 There can be up to 4 different clip sizes used to tailor your clip size to your valve.

-Find a MitraClip™ center near you, or get a brochure.
+Find a MitraClip™ center near you, or download a discussion guide.

-More than 150,000 patients have been treated with the MitraClip™ device worldwide.* More than 30,000 of these patients have been followed through multiple studies and registries.†
+More than 200,000 patients have been treated with the MitraClip™ device worldwide.* More than 80,000 of these patients have been followed through multiple studies and registries.

 The results are impressive: